yihui/printr/README.md

 [knit_print.html](http://cran.rstudio.com/web/packages/knitr/vignettes/knit_print.html).

-It has not been released to CRAN yet, and you can install the development version from RForge for now:
+It has not been released to CRAN yet, and you can install the development version from my personal repo for now:

 ```r
 install.packages(